Drug Addiction Treatment in Austin, TX

 How We Treat Drug Addiction

-At Prairie Recovery, we offer holistic and evidence-based treatment tailored to meet each individual’s needs.
+At The Prairie Recovery Center, we offer holistic and evidence-based treatment tailored to meet each individual’s needs.
 Our caring and supportive staff helps our clients find their motivations for recovery and guides them through the process of transitioning back into a healthier life.

-How Do I Know If I Need Drug Rehab Near Austin?
+How Do I Know If I Need Drug Addiction treatment in Austin?

 Are you or a loved one experiencing signs and symptoms of drug addiction, such as the persistent inability to decrease use or stop, cravings for the substance, physical discomfort when not using, and compulsive behaviors that lead to increased disruptions?
-Then, it may be time to seek professional help.
+If so, it may be time to seek professional help.

 Often people in these situations find comfort in talking to our intake specialists, who can answer questions and help you determine what treatment would best suit your needs.
-Our drug rehab near Austin offers comprehensive programs where clients can safely detox from drugs and take the first steps to recovery.
+Our addiction treatment center in Austin offers comprehensive programs where clients can safely detox from drugs and take the first steps to recovery.

 We're here to help you recover from drug and alcohol addiction.